GA1/fullstack-gallery/README.md

 It will return a SPA gallery

-### Find below short explanations for the choices I took when creating the app:
+### Explanations for the choices I made when creating the app:

 1. Git - I divided the project into two 2 parts to keep the clear distinction between the frontend SPA and the backend.
 I keep it in one repo though as it make it easier to see versions from the same phases of development: